jelenv/zed-csharp/README.md

 ## Setup

-First, clone this repositry and install it as a "Dev Extension" in Zed.
+First install https://rustup.rs.
+Then clone this repositry and install it as a "Dev Extension" in Zed.
 ```bash
 git clone https://github.com/kevin-mueller/zed-csharp
 ```